MicrosoftDocs/appcenter-docs/docs/sdk/data/xamarin.md

 - **Class\<T\> documentType:** This is a reference to the class type of the of object you're storing in the document.
 For `User`, it would be `User.Class`.

-- **String partition:** The partition that the document(s) live in.
-You will most likely be using the `DefaultPartitions.UserDocuments` option to store this within a specific user's partition.
+- **String partition:** The partition that the document will live in.
+Use the `DefaultPartitions.UserDocuments` option to read a list of documents within an authenticated user's partition or `DefaultPartitions.AppDocuments` to read a list of documents in the read-only public partition.
+To use the private document partitions, you **must** be authenticated via [App Center Auth](../../auth/index.md).

 ```csharp
 ...